kpanic/forecastr/README.md

 # Forecastr ![Build Status](https://secure.travis-ci.org/kpanic/forecastr.png?branch=master "Build Status") ![Package Version](https://img.shields.io/hexpm/v/forecastr.svg "Package Version") ![License](https://img.shields.io/hexpm/l/forecastr.svg "License")

-Forecastr is an open source Weather API wrapper for OpenWeatherMap.
+Forecastr is an open source Weather API wrapper for OpenWeatherMap and DarkSky API.

-Forecastr is an Elixir flavour of http://wttr.in that talks directly to OpenWeatherMap.
+Forecastr is an Elixir flavour of http://wttr.in that talks directly to one of the aforementioned weather services.
 Aim of the project is to provide a website similar to wttr.in written entirely in elixir

-**Project status: initial. (very pre-alphaish)**
+**Project status: initial. (very alphaish)**

 ## Installation